finikigames/native-ecslite/README.md

 ## Future plans

-1. Wrapper for Filter access
-2. Entity creation in Job
+1. Entity creation in Job
-3. True entity deletion in Job
+2. True entity deletion in Job
-4. Find ways to resize internal managed arrays in Job that has been wrapped to NativeArray
+3. Find ways to resize internal managed arrays in Job that has been wrapped to NativeArray
-5. Add AutoReset
+4. Add AutoReset